pelaakso/aws-fargate-template/README.md

 * [infra](./infra) directory contains CDK infra to deploy the template to AWS.

+_Disclaimer_: use at your own risk.
+Best effort is made to get things right, but no guarantees are made.
+Don't send me any bills you might create in AWS, that will be waste of your time.

 ## What is being created

 The template creates an ECS cluster with Fargate launch type.